TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 > [!NOTE]
 >
 > - You can [install another MicroK8s](#installation-of-microk8s) cluster on a delegated machine separately to host both the Prometheus and ElasticSearch servers for collectiing Observability data.
-Following the same `helm` install step for ElasticSearch so multiple Bare Metal Data Planes can use the same Observability backend servers as Global Observability resource in TIBCO Platform
+Following the same `helm` install step for ElasticSearch so multiple Control Tower Data Planes can use the same Observability backend servers as Global Observability resource in TIBCO Platform
 > - Note down the URL `http://<machine-host_name>/o11y/traces-server` when you configure the traces server of Observability resource in TIBCO Platform

 ---

 ## Create ElasticSearch Index Template for Traces

+> [!NOTE]
+>
+> If the Control Tower Data Plane is used only for monitor and manage EMS servers, _ElastiSearch Index Template for Traces_ is not required.
+You can skip this section.

 The following files are required to set up the ElasticSearch index before collecting OpenTelemetry OTLP traces

    * [Trace Service index template for Jaeger](./jaeger_service_index_template.json): `jaeger_service_index_template.json`
    * [Trace Span index template for Jaeger ](./jaeger_span_index_template.json): `jaeger_span_index_template.json`
    * [Trace Index Lifecycle Policy](./jaeger_index_policy.json): `jaeger_index_policy.json`
    * [Trace Service rollover index](./jaeger_service_rollover_index.json) `jaeger_service_rollover_index.json`
-   * [Trace Span rollover index](./jaeger_service_rollover_index.json) `jaeger_service_rollover_index.json`
+   * [Trace Span rollover index](./jaeger_span_rollover_index.json) `jaeger_span_rollover_index.json`

 > [!NOTE]
 >